 The more familiar you are with the basic structures of mathematics, the more capacity you will have for understanding mathematical applications.
 Instead of seeing collections of random symbols, you will start to see concepts and ideas, which will help everything make more sense.

-Negatives on the Number Line
+Through the Looking Glass: Negatives on the Number Line